photoprism/photoprism-docs/docs/developer-guide/database/index.md

 # Database Schema

 *Note that this schema description is for illustrative purposes only, e.g. to generate visual relationship diagrams.
-It should not be used to update or replace an existing production database.
-You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*
+It should not be used to update or replace an existing production database.*

 ## Entity Relationships